Bustleton, Philadelphia: Population

 Whites made up 87.1 percent of the population (US share was 75.1 percent), blacks were 3.5 percent (US share was 12.3 percent), Asians were 7.0 percent (US share was 3.6 percent) with the majority of those Indian-American.
 Nearly one-third of residents spoke a foreign language at home compared with less than 18 percent nationwide.

 Economically, only 53.4 percent of those 16 years or older were in the labor force in 2000, well below the US average of 63.9 percent but the per capita income of $21,540 was nearly identical to the national level.
 Less than 10 percent were below the poverty level (US rate was 12.4 percent).

-Four of every 5 adults, 25 years and over, were at least high school graduates in 2000, and 1 in 4 had at least a bachelor's degree (slightly more than the US population).
+Four of every five adults, 25 years and over, were at least high school graduates as of 2000, and one in four had at least a bachelor's degree (slightly more than the US population).

 Bustleton is home to many of the city's Police Officers and Firefighters.

+By 2022, the neighborhood had a sizeable population from the former Soviet Union.
+In 1987, Jewish people made up a large number of the neighborhood's residents.